INVESTMENT STAPLES

 Underdeveloped value chains

-These opportunities are increasingly difficult to access in more mature markets.
+These opportunities are often less accessible in more mature markets.

 4) Returns Driven by Execution and Positioning